unional/typescript-blackbook/style-guide/default/whitespaces.md

 ```

 ### Indentation
-- Use indentation when making long method chains (more than 2 method chains).
-Use a leading dot, whichemph asizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](http://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](http://eslint.org/docs/rules/no-whitespace-before-property)
+- Do not indent when making long method chains.
+- Use a leading dot, which emphasizes that the line is a method call, not a new statement.
+- Place beginning of chain on a new line.

+> Why?
+IDE auto-formatting cannot analyze your intent nor ignore your indentation.
+Keep it simple for the tool.

 ```typescript
 // bad